When a QA starts working on a mobile application project, the biggest question he/she faces is about the test environment.

 Following is an example of UI failure

 3) Low Memory: Low-end devices do not have huge memory and most of the apps have around 5 – 6 GB at the max.
-Due to this, the apps run slow and at times the phone shows messages to close or ‘force stop’ some apps in order to free memory.
+Due to this, the apps run slow, and at times the phone shows messages to close or ‘force stop’ some apps to free memory.

 Why is Testing on Low-End Phones Important?

-Depending upon your target audience, there is no need to use a low-end device every time but when you are doing the initial release of your app, you should definitely do full testing on a low-end device.
+Depending on your target audience, there is no need to use a low-end device every time but when you are doing the initial release of your app, you should do full testing on a low-end device.

 Out of my 3 years of experience, I would rather prefer testing on a low-end phone first.